 Lemon cake is such a classic flavour and my Lemon Cupcakes with Lemon Curd Filling are a super popular recipe on my blog, so I really wanted to create a larger lemon cake version for you all to enjoy.
 This Triple Lemon Cake is made up of three layers of lemon sponge flavoured with lemon zest.
-I've filled and topped them with sweet lemon buttercream and zingy lemon curd - the lemon curd is really what makes this recipe special so make sure to buy a good quality one.
-I use Tesco's Finest as I've found it has the nicest flavour, but use your favourite, just make sure it's not a cheap one as they are often not very lemony.
+I've filled and topped them with sweet lemon buttercream and zingy lemon curd - the lemon curd is really what makes this recipe extra special!

-To make the sponge I started by creaming the butter and sugar together.
-Then I mixed in the lemon zest and juice.
-I added eggs, and whisked well.
-Then I mixed in the self raising flour.
+To make the spong emix the butter and sugar together.
+Then mix in the lemon zest and juice.
+Add eggs and whisk well.
+Then mix in the self raising flour.

-I divided the mixture between three 8″ tins and baked for 35 minutes until golden.
+Divide the mixture between three 8″ tins and bake for 35 minutes until golden.

-To make the buttercream I mixed together butter, icing sugar and lemon extract until smooth.
-Then I started stacking up the sponges, I piped buttercream and drizzled lemon curd between each layer.
-I finished the Triple Lemon Cake with more buttercream on top, lemon jelly sweets and yellow sprinkles.
+To make the buttercream, mix together butter, icing sugar and lemon extract until smooth.
+Then stack up the sponges, piping buttercream and drizzling lemon curd between each layer.
+Finished the Triple Lemon Cake with more buttercream on top, lemon jelly sweets and yellow sprinkles.